SimonasBanys/testing-exercise/README.md

 Utilises Selenium-Selenide and Cucumber frameworks for automation Produces a JSON report of the tests performed, as well as takes screenshots of the browser window if the test failed due to information being inaccessible from the website

-tests can be performed by simply running mvn test on a machine that has apache maven installed and the command is run from root project directory
+tests can be performed by simply running "mvn test" on a machine that has apache maven installed and the command is run from root project directory